aswebdev/uxd/user-research.md

 * Do existing solutions exist?
 * Are they hacking their own solutions?

+# When creating a user research plan
+* Have a clear focused based on well defined goals and research questions
+* Has been planned with collaboration with stakeholders
+* Is concise and as simple as you can make it

 # Conducting user interviews
 **Define the research goals**
 Make sure you put it into a research plan and share with your team to ensure that everyone is on the same page